-The Events and Engagement Committee of the Welcome Home Diversity Council organized a host of activities for the ninth annual Diversity Week and chose to derive the week’s theme from Pathway Four of the University’s Aspirational Aim, Embracing Hope and Inclusive Excellence to Reweave the Social Fabric.
+The Events and Engagement Committee of the Welcome Home Diversity Council organized a host of activities for the eighth annual Diversity Week and chose to derive the week’s theme from Pathway Four of the University’s Aspirational Aim, Embracing Hope and Inclusive Excellence to Reweave the Social Fabric.
 Faculty and guest lectures, real talk sessions, commemoration services and a block party celebration explored and exemplified the theme.

 “The goal of Diversity Week is to provide intentional opportunities for students, faculty and staff to grow, reflect and celebrate diversity, equity, inclusion and belonging,” Committee Chair Renee Schultz said.
 “We want our students, faculty and staff to embrace inclusive excellence and think about what it means individually and as a community to ‘reweave the social fabric.’”